 Disclosure of Material Connection: Some of the links in the page above are "affiliate links."
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 I am disclosing this in accordance with the Federal Trade Commission's 16 CFR, Part 255: "Guides Concerning the Use of Endorsements and Testimonials in Advertising."

 D.L.
-Lang is the current Poet Laureate of Vallejo, California.
+Lang served as Poet Laureate of Vallejo, California (2017-2019).
 She is the author of twelve books, and one spoken word album.
-Her poems have been published in the Benicia Herald, Jewish Journal, Poets Are Heroes Magazine, the Benicia First Tuesday Poets anthology Light & Shadow, and in A Poet’s Siddur: Friday Evening Liturgy through the Eyes of Poets.
-Lang has been a featured act at several events including the Vallejo Man March, Unity Day, Solidarity with Charlottesville, and International Peace Day.
-She is also a regular at Poetry by the Bay and leads the Poetry in Notion poetry circle.
+Her poems have been published in the Benicia Herald, Jewish Journal, Poets Are Heroes Magazine, ReformJudaism.org, the Benicia First Tuesday Poets anthology Light & Shadow, and in A Poet’s Siddur: Friday Evening Liturgy through the Eyes of Poets.
+Lang has been a featured act at several events including the Vallejo Man March, Unity Day, Solidarity with Charlottesville, the Vallejo Women’s March, Families Belong Together, and International Peace Day.
+She is also a regular at Poetry by the Bay and lead the Poetry in Notion poetry circle.
 She has won ribbons and rosettes at the Alameda, Marin, San Mateo, and Solano County Fairs.
 Her poems have been transformed into songs, liturgy, and used as a means to advocate for causes.